G-Sebastiani/G-Sebastiani/README.md

 Hi, I’m @G-Sebastiani

-I’m interested in cyber secutity.
+I’m working in cyber secutity.
-I’m currently learning lower level stuff closer to hardware, but I like to keep old skills kind-of-sharp, like asm, awk, c, java and not that old Python.
+I’m interested in low level programming.
+I have some old knowledge of asm, awk, c, java and some less old Python.